United People Foundation (UPF) strives for the introduction of a social security system consisting of the following two elements:

 - Housing savings plan / reasonably priced housing.

-The idea of a lifetime savings scheme is based on a system that has been in place for a long time in Singapore and in practice has proved to function well.
+The idea of a lifetime savings scheme is based on a system that has been in place for a long time in Singapore and that in practice has proved to function well.

 Reasonably priced housing